Vietnam.vn - Nền tảng quảng bá Việt Nam

 Most of our audience is disadvantaged because they rarely experience standard events.
 Even BlackPink's concert last year or events with international artists taking place in Vietnam cannot be called standard.
 The phrase "international standard" is still quite vague.
 This is the reason why Vietnam is not on the list of major world tours yet.
 Director VIET TU

-A leading partner in the entertainment industry in Thailand agrees with me that if an entertainment industry only lives on the "milk" of sponsors instead of standing independently with ticket sales, ecosystems and accompanying sharing economy, it cannot be considered an industry.
+A leading partner in the entertainment industry in Thailand agrees with me that if an entertainment industry only lives on the "milk" of sponsors instead of standing independently with ticket sales, ecosystems and the accompanying sharing economy, it cannot be considered an industry.

 Whether these successes will be replicated enough to create a new market and maintain the optimistic indicators to turn into a real industry is yet to be predicted.